You may wish to see an introductory page first.

-Arhangelos was part of a system of fortifications built after 1453 to react to the Ottoman threat.
-The Knights built also another fortress on the eastern coast at Feraklio, between Arhangelos and Lindos.
+Archangelos was part of a system of fortifications built after 1453 to react to the Ottoman threat.
+The Knights built also another fortress on the eastern coast at Feraklio between Archangelos and Lindos.

 (left) What is left of the tower; (right) view towards the Asian coast

-Other (larger) fortifications were built by the Knights on the western coast at Kamiros and Monolithos.
+Other fortifications were built by the Knights on the western coast at Kamiros and Monolithos.

 (above) View of the fortress from the sea; (below) western side of the fortress